Table of Contents

 How to "do well" in school

-I assume all of you have the mental “horsepower” if you are at CMU in the first place.
+I assume you have the mental “horsepower” if you are at CMU in the first place.
 It is easy to do well if 1) you enjoy what you are studying AND 2) you apply good study “mechanics”.
 If the former is false, you have a big problem.
 But, the latter just takes discipline (see next).

 Come to CMU to learn.
 The goal to “do well” is to have learned well.
 Getting good grades is only a symptom.